stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/07-05-2025-exploring-mcp-ecosystem-under-the-hood.md

 - Manual API key embedding (you know, that one `config.py` file we all pretend isn't a security risk)

 This might have been passable in early local dev setups, but it breaks down fast in real-world deployments, especially when:
-- You’re dealing with multi-tenant services
+- You're dealing with multi-tenant services
 - Different tools have different permission scopes
 - You're invoking external APIs that require delegated access